pavelloz/crowded-google-map/README.md

 ## Known bugs

-`Uncaught TypeError: Cannot read property 'fromLatLngToDivPixel' of undefined` in `oms.js`.
+- `Uncaught TypeError: Cannot read property 'fromLatLngToDivPixel' of undefined` in `oms.js`.
 Everything works, if you have any idea why it throws error anyway please help me fix it :)

+- Marker image is not positioned correctly - its anchor should not be 0, 0

+## TODO

+Migrate from `node-js-marker-clusterer` to [MarkerClustererPlus for Google Maps V3](https://github.com/googlemaps/v3-utility-library/tree/master/markerclustererplus) as it is still maintained.